 My next stop was to begin my own family, with my husband and life partner.
 I gave birth to our son and three years later, our daughter was born.

-I worked as the Master Teacher in the Toddler classroom of the San Jose State University Lab School.
+I then worked as the Master Teacher in the Toddler classroom of the San Jose State University Lab School.
 There, I worked with 2-3 year old children and student teachers (SJSU Child & Adolescent Development majors).
-It was an incredible opportunity to learn more about toddlers, and I got to have my own children, as 2-year-olds, in my Toddler classroom.
+This was an incredible opportunity to learn more about toddlers, and I was fortunate to have my own children, as 2-year-olds, in my Toddler classroom.

 San Jose State was also where I began teaching adult classes.
 I began teaching for both the Child & Adolescent Development and the Elementary Education Departments.